RaoulSchikora/orthogonality_of_self-distributivity/README.md

 ### InductiveDef

-The module InductiveDef.has are first tries of finding an inductive definition of the target of a complete development of a trek.
+The module InductiveDef.hs represents first tries of finding an inductive definition of the target of a complete development of a trek.
 With the function `complete` the author conjectures an inductive approach.
-To prove its correctness remain unsuccessful so far.
+However, attempts to prove its correctness remain unsuccessful so far.